are021/MySideProjects/Python/FunWithStacks/README.md

 The premise is, get all questions right in a row until the time runs up.
 If you get a question wrong, another 'question' is pushed onto the stack.
 These questions are simple addition, multiplication, subtraction, and division problems, but I wanted to add different modes as well eventually.

+## To Play This Game

+Run this game in the Terminal by downloading the two stacks.py files.
+Then in terminal type
+%python3 stacksFun.py

+Enjoy!